stevejay/middleengine-website/README.md

 # middleengine-website

-Middle Engine Software Web site
+Middle Engine Software Web Site

+## Prerequisites

+The following software needs to be installed on your development computer:

+- Docker

+You also need an account at Docker Hub.
+This is the service that will build the deployed Docker images.

+## Local Development

+This process has yet to be defined.

 ## Deployment

-The deployed website is an `nginx` Docker image to which is added the website files and the required `nginx` configuration files to serve it.
+The deployed Web site is an `nginx` Docker image to which is added the Web site files and the required `nginx` configuration files to serve it.
 The following files and directories play a part in creating this Docker image:

 - `.dockerignore` - prevents problematic or irrelevant files being included in the Docker image.
 It currently assumes a `node` build process.
-- `src` - the directory containing the raw website files.
+- `src` - the directory containing the raw Web site files.
-- `build.sh` - a script for turning the raw website files in `src` into the site's static HTML, CSS, JS and image files that get output to a temporary `build` directory.
+- `build.sh` - a script for turning the raw Web site files in `src` into the site's static HTML, CSS, JS and image files that get output to a temporary `build` directory.
 This currently just copies file files in the `src` directory to the `build` directory.
-- `nginx` - contains the configuration files for running the website using `nginx`.
+- `nginx` - contains the configuration files for running the Web site using `nginx`.
-- `Dockerfile` - builds the website image file, which includes invoking the `build.sh` file and copying into the image the resulting website files in the `build` directory.
+- `Dockerfile` - builds the Web site image file, which includes invoking the `build.sh` file and copying into the image the resulting Web site files in the `build` directory.
-- `docker-compose.test.yml` - invoked automatically by Docker Hub to test each website Docker image file that it builds.
+- `docker-compose.test.yml` - invoked automatically by Docker Hub to test each Web site Docker image file that it builds.
 - `test.sh` - the test script that is invoked by the `docker-compose.test.yml` file.

 ### The Nginx Configuration Files